denten-books/plain-text/3-format.md

 @woods_form_1993.
 I would also like to thank Stathis Gourgouris for his generous comments on these passages.

-[^ln2-magnet]: See for example @stefanita_magnetism_2012, 1-69 and
-@ohmori_memory_2015.

-[^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

-[^ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
-I suggest 1725 as an inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
-The inaugural honors could also go to the brothers Banū Mūsā, ninth-century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his lifelike mechanisms in the mid eighteenth century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.

-[^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.

-[^ln1-timefob]: The source for the cryptic phrase is likely
-@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."

 [^ln2-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype stage.